Data Sources¶

 Warning

 The CERES project announced a processing delay for the hourly and daily SYN1deg affecting the availability of POWER’s radiation data starting in August 2024.
 Limited near real time (NRT) daily solar irradiance data will still be available from CERES FLASHFlux.
-The CERES team plans to release a new version that provides hourly NRT data in late spring.
+A new version that provides hourly NRT data will be available mid-summer.

 Warning